marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/representative_snapshots/Readme.md

 # Docking Preparation and Execution

+docking_prep.py and prepare_protein_snapshots.py are provided in this folder

 ## 1. Inspect the Docking Prep Folder

 After running the integrated docking prep script (docking_prep.py), navigate to the docking folder: